sjang1594/GameEngineWDirectX11/README.md

 Use bounding volumes (e.g., spheres, AABBs) for simple collision detection.
 For precise collision, implement triangle-ray intersection tests.
-DirectXTK¡¯s SimpleMath::BoundingBox and BoundingSphere can simplify this.
+DirectXTKÂ¡Â¯s SimpleMath::BoundingBox and BoundingSphere can simplify this.

 Picking:

-Convert mouse coordinates to a 3D ray using the camera¡¯s projection and view matrices.
+Convert mouse coordinates to a 3D ray using the cameraÂ¡Â¯s projection and view matrices.
 Test the ray against object bounding volumes or triangles.
 Example: Use SimpleMath::Ray to perform ray-AABB tests.

 ### Unreal PBR & Disney []:
 Status: In progress.
-Details: Likely refers to implementing a physically-based rendering (PBR) pipeline similar to Unreal Engine¡¯s, incorporating metallic-roughness workflows, IBL, and effects like Schlick-Fresnel.
+Details: Likely refers to implementing a physically-based rendering (PBR) pipeline similar to Unreal EngineÂ¡Â¯s, incorporating metallic-roughness workflows, IBL, and effects like Schlick-Fresnel.
 Implementation Guide:

 PBR Components: